ManticoreGamesInc/CC-Weapon-Switcher/README.md

 --- 5b.
 Name: "Icon", Type: Asset Reference, The 2d icon that will display on the UI

 --- 5c.
 Name: "Ammo", Type: Int, A reference for the amount of ammo which should equal the starting ammo amount.
+Do not add if ammo is not required (sword for example).

 6. Right click the Ammo custom property, and select the Enable Dynamic Property option.